SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 ]]
 ```

-The code content of the FlowConfig files depends if the module should only provide data as an output, only consume incoming data or do both of it.
+The code content of the FlowConfig files depends on whether the module should only provide data as an output, only consume incoming data or do both.

 #### Pure Data Provider